 The first and only medication that could slow the progression of Alzheimer’s disease, aducanumab (brand name Aduhelm), was approved by the Food and Drug Administration (FDA) on June 7, 2021.
 Other Alzheimer’s drugs on the market can only attempt to alleviate the disease’s debilitating symptoms.
-The news has created a lot of excitement, and with good reason.
+The news about this Alzheimer’s breakthrough has created a lot of excitement, and with good reason.
 Most of us have seen the slow and torturous effects of the disease on a member of our family, a friend or a family member of someone we know.
 And with the numbers of those expected to contract it going up rapidly, we all worry about who will be next.

 Patient advocacy groups welcome the FDA’s decision

 Kristen Clifford, chief program officer for the Alzheimer’s Association, calls the announcement a “landmark moment” — one that signifies “the beginning of a new future” for people living with Alzheimer’s and their families.
 “We know that slowing decline, particularly with early diagnosis, could add days, weeks, months, maybe even years of active life for individuals and families.”
 Harry Johns, president and CEO, said, “On behalf of those impacted by Alzheimer’s and all other dementia, the Alzheimer’s Association welcomes and celebrates the historic FDA approval of aducanumab.”

 Jeffrey Cummings, a research professor in the Department of Brain Health at the University of Nevada, Las Vegas, and a leading expert of Alzheimer’s clinical trials says, “The most important thing about aducanumab’s approval is the time it gives back to patients as it slows the deterioration of brain function.
 In one of the trials, participants who received high doses declined 22 percent more slowly than those who didn’t get the treatment.”